pmatushkin/Sunshine.Wear/README.md

 * Google Play Services GCM 7.0.0+
 * BumpTech Glide 3.5.2

 ## Getting Started
-This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 ### OpenWeatherMap API
 Please register on [OpenWeatherMap](https://home.openweathermap.org/) to obtain your API key.
 This key needs to be added to `app/build.gradle` file as a third parameter of `buildConfigField` clause: